Communication Isn't Someone Else's Responsibility

 Whether it’s in your detailed job description or not, leaders at every level of an organization have an important and specific role to connect the dots between the big picture and what it means for employees.
 No one is more influential than you, the leader.

-- Seek out and provide context for organizational information.
+Specifically, the role of a leader is to:- Seek out and provide context for organizational information.
 Your job is to help teams and individuals make sense of what they read and hear

 - Make information relevant so every employee knows how he or she fits in, and the valued role each has